eelcol/laravel-meilisearch/readme.md

 ### Disjunctive facets distribution

-In the current version of Meilisearch, facets of an attribute are not returned when you are filtering on an attribute.
+In the current version of Meilisearch, facets of an attribute are not returned when you are filtering on that specific attribute.
 See the following discussion: https://github.com/meilisearch/product/discussions/187

 For example, when you run the above query, the colors `grey`, `silver`, `gold`, `yellow` are returned.
 Next, you only want to display the products with a `yellow` color.
 So you apply a filter: